Overview

 Risk factors for primary progressive aphasia include:

-• Learning disabilities.
-People who had a childhood learning disability such as dyslexia might be at somewhat higher risk of primary progressive aphasia.
+- Learning disabilities.
+People who had a childhood learning disability such as dyslexia may have a higher risk of developing primary progressive aphasia.

-• Certain gene changes.
-Rare gene changes have been linked to primary progressive aphasia.
-If other members of your family have had it, you might be more likely to develop it.
+- Certain gene changes.
+Although primary progressive aphasia most often happens randomly, rare gene changes have been linked to the condition.
+If other members of your family have had primary progressive aphasia, consider genetic testing to see if you are more likely to develop it.

 Complications

 People with primary progressive aphasia eventually lose the ability to speak and write.
 This may take anywhere from 3 to 15 years.
-They also have trouble understanding written and spoken language.
-Some people are not able to form sounds to speak, even when they still have the ability to write and comprehend language.
-This is called apraxia of speech.
+People with the condition also have trouble understanding written and spoken language.

 People with primary progressive aphasia also can develop depression as the disease progresses.
-Other problems might include blunted emotions such as not showing concern, poor judgment or inappropriate social behavior.
+Other complications might include blunted emotions such as not showing concern, poor judgment or social behavior that's not appropriate.

 Diagnosis